2degrees/django-pastedeploy-settings/docs/source/index.rst

 - Integration with `Buildout <http://www.buildout.org/>`_, so that you can expose your Django settings to Buildout parts.
-- Integration with `Nose <https://nose.readthedocs.org/en/latest/>`_, so that you can easily set the settings to be used by your test suites.
+- Integration with `Nose <https://nose.readthedocs.org/en/latest/>`_, so that you can easily set the Django settings to be used by your test suites.

 Example